 Sometimes it’s the children that suffer the most

 Oftentimes the child of a parent with HIV suffers just as much whether they have the virus or not.
 Children associated with the HIV infection are often vulnerable to:

 -exclusion from group peer activities

-Remember or imagine your own child coming home in tears after being bullied by peers at school.
+Nobody, especially those at a young age, can manage being bullied every day from your peers at school.
 These children feel the torture and loneliness daily from not only their peers, but the entire community.